 She has not only fostered and adopted animals, but has aided in the international re-homing of animals.

-Currently housing two local Sierra Leonean cats, a dog and 20 chickens and counting!
+Currently housing two local Sierra Leonean rescue cats, a dog and 20 chickens and counting!

 More information on Sea's fair trade products company:

 Sarah Morris, Co-founder, Chief Finance & Education Officer at CPI has worked in Africa (Kenya and Sierra Leone) and the Caribbean (Cuba and the Cayman Islands) for the past eight years.